RTXI/rtxi.github.io/_posts/docs/troubleshoot/2015-02-23-system-frozen-or-slow.md

 1. When does the system freeze or slow down?
 	- Does it freeze after you pick a kernel in the GRUB menu?
+	- Does RTXI cause the slowdown or is it slow upon boot?
 	- Does the freeze affect all kernels?
 Or is it just the real-time one(s)?

 2. What graphics card are you using?